Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> Please excuse the artists who gave the Electric [Grandma's car]
+Please excuse the artists who gave the Electric [Grandma's car] exhaust fumes.
-exhaust fumes.
 I just used the Electric in my "Donald Duck 60th Birthday" story, and quickly found that there's no other way to show that the Electric is moving unless there's a little puff behind it,